MDD Working Group Leadership

 For any questions or ideas related to research dissemination (e.g., via this webpage, social media, blogs, press outlets), please contact the workgroup outreach liaison.

-If you have questions about how to access summary statistics or genotype-level data, or are interested to submit a secondary analysis proposal, please contact the workgroup data access committee representative.
+If you have questions about how to access summary statistics or genotype-level data, or are interested in submitting a secondary analysis proposal, please contact the workgroup data access committee representative.

 Get Involved!